NVIDIA/aistore/docs/bucket.md

 AIS buckets are the AIStore-own distributed buckets that are not associated with any 3rd party Cloud.

-The [RESTful API](http_api.md) can be used to create, rename and, destroy ais buckets.
+The [RESTful API](http_api.md) can be used to create, copy, rename and, destroy ais buckets.

-New ais buckets must be given a unique name that does not duplicate any existing ais or remote bucket.
+New ais buckets must be given a unique name that does not duplicate any existing ais bucket.

 If you are going to use an AIS bucket as an S3-compatible one, consider changing the bucket's checksum to `MD5`.
 For details, see [S3 compatibility](s3compat.md#s3-compatibility).